SSDI for Self-Employed Individuals: Three Tests

 Your income is “substantial” if you average more than the substantial gainful activity amount as established by the SSA, which is currently $1,180.
 Wages may also be considered substantial if they were approximately the same as what you earned before your disability, or are similar to what a non-disabled person makes.
 This aspect of the test concentrates on the conditions in your community, and on the income earned by a person self-employed in the same industry as your own.

 - Comparability: If you do not meet the standards for significant services or substantial income, the SSA will turn to the comparability test.
 This approach compares your work to the work of a person who is not disabled, and it weighs this comparison against substantial gainful activity.
 The SSA reviews work activity, not the value of your work, by evaluating your:

 - Skills you draw upon to perform your job;

 - The amount of time you work and your efficiency; and,

 - The amount of energy you expend in working.

 - Worth of Work: This test assesses the value of your contribution to your self-employment business.
 You may meet the substantial gainful activity standard – and will NOT qualify for SSDI – if the worth of your work is more than $1,180.
 A secondary factor is whether you must expend this same if you need to hire someone to do your job.

 Consult with an Experienced Attorney About SSDI for Self-Employed Individuals

-If you are self-employed and want to know more about your rights to SSDI or other disability benefits, please contact Steinhardt, Siskind and Associates, LLC.
+If you are self-employed and want to know more about your rights to SSDI or other disability benefits, please contact Steinhardt, Siskind and Lieberman, LLC.
 Our knowledgeable lawyers can answer your questions and explain your options after conducting a consultation about your claim.
 We have offices throughout Maryland, including in Glen Burnie, Owings Mills, Ellicott City, and Annapolis.